lhtin/You-Dont-Know-JS/this & object prototypes/ch4.md

 Another key concept with classes is "polymorphism", which describes the idea that a general behavior from a parent class can be overridden in a child class to give it more specifics.
 In fact, relative polymorphism lets us reference the base behavior from the overridden behavior.

 Class theory strongly suggests that a parent class and a child class share the same method name for a certain behavior, so that the child overrides the parent (differentially).
-As we'll see later, doing so in your JavaScript code is opting into frustration and code brittleness.
+As we'll see later, doing so in your JavaScript code is opting into frustration and code __brittleness__(脆弱）.

 ### "Class" Design Pattern